StaticTaku/ubuntu_vanilla/README.md

-# docker image for ubuntu with user/group
+# docker for ubuntu with user/group

 ## Instalation
 ```sh